The Truthful Biology

 And again, with the reconciling understanding of the human condition now found, neither aspect of our divided self is good or bad.
 Our instinct and intellect are reconciled.
 For example, as already explained, the very basis of the left-wing and right-wing in politics is now obsoleted, as is the prejudiced view of some individuals or ‘races’ or genders or cultures being inferior or superior to others—understanding heals the human race.

 As Sir Bob’s fellow rock star, and fellow prophet of our time, Bono anticipated in his songs, everyone will now be able ‘to feel sunlight [of liberating understanding] on my face, see that dust cloud [of all our upset behaviour] disappear without a trace’.
-We will be able ‘to take shelter from the poison rain…high on a desert plain [in a wonderful ego-less new world] where the streets have no name’; a place where ‘there will be no toil or sorrow…no time of pain’ (par.
+We will be able ‘to take shelter from the poison rain…high on a desert plain where the streets have no name [in a wonderful ego-less new world]’; a place where ‘there will be no toil or sorrow…no time of pain’ (par.
 218), and everyone will sing ‘I’ve conquered my past, the future is here at last, I stand at the entrance to a new world I can see.
 The ruins to the right of me, will soon have lost sight of me.
 Love [in its purest form, which is truth, has] rescue[d] me’ (par.
 1288).

 Indeed, when the singer Jim Morrison wrote and sang ‘At first flash of Eden we race down to the sea.
 Standing there on freedom’s shore, waiting for the sun…waiting…to tell me what went wrong’ (par.
 218), he was looking forward to the arrival of ‘FREEDOM: The End Of The Human Condition’ with its beautiful cover showing the rising sun and people jumping for joy in front of it.

-Yes, now we really can have the dancing in the street that Sir Bob didn’t believe was possible when he was using the now obsoleted, dishonest biological way of thinking about human behaviour!
+Yes, now we really can have the dancing in the street that Sir Bob didn’t believe was possible when he was using a now obsoleted, dishonest biological way of thinking about human behaviour!

-As I mentioned at the beginning of Part 1, on my return to Australia following the launch of FREEDOM at the Royal Geographical Society, I gave an additional presentation explaining how this new truthful biology brings about the immediate transformation of the human race from the present tortured, insecure, human-condition-stricken existence to a fabulous, secure, human-condition-free life—thus ‘stopping the madness, filling the void, bringing dignity to humans, giving the world hope, ending the despair and nourishing our dreams’ that Sir Bob so yearned for.
-The expanded transcript of this presentation follows as Part 3 of this book.
+Part 3 will explain how this new truthful biology brings about the immediate transformation of the human race from the present tortured, insecure, human-condition-stricken existence to a fabulous, secure, human-condition-free life—thus ‘stopping the madness’, ‘filling the void’, ‘bringing dignity to humans’, ‘giving the world hope’, ‘ending the despair’, ‘nourishing our dreams’ and bringing about Yeats’s ‘revolution of the mind’ that Sir Bob so yearned for.